gusmmm/data-science-intensive-care/docker-configuration.md

 - you only have to do this once, when installing the docker container
 - in the terminal run:
   - $ docker run  -d -e PASSWORD=1234 -p 8787:8787 -v ~/dsic/.rstudio-config:/home/rstudio/.config/rstudio -v ~/dsic/workspace:/home/rstudio/workspace --name rstudio-dsic gusmmm/rstudio-intensive-care:latest

+## assign permission to read and write files on local volume
+- in the terminal run:
+  - $ sudo chmod -R 777  ~/dsic

 ## open rstudio server
 - everytime you want to use the rstudio container open a browser